-I didn’t post a recipe for this since you only need three components: two ten-to-twelve ounce pieces of puff pastry, about two cups of frangipane and a beaten egg.
-Piece of cake, no?
 No. Not if you’re making your own puff pastry, since that’s a project itself.
-I encourage you to try that, but if from-scratch puff pastry is a bridge too far at this point in your pastry-making career, the store-bought version will still produce an excellent result.
+Still I encourage you to try that.
+The store-bought stuff will still produce an excellent result.
 (Mind-blowing is what I would call the version with your own pastry).
 Start by laying out the first of your two pieces on a floured board (keep the other in the fridge until you’re ready).

 Roll the pastry out until it’s about 11 inches across or more.
 The dough should be about 1/4 inch thick.